 Seasons also introduces some minor but underrated additions, such as children being able to become scouts and make holiday crafts.
 Considering children have minimal gameplay mechanics currently, anything that adds variety here is always a plus.
 The gardening career is also surprisingly in-depth compared to others in the game and adds to an already helpful skill.
 While many of the previous packs vary in impressiveness depending on personal preference, Seasons is one that just about anyone can enjoy.

-The Sims 4 is available on PC, Mac, Xbox One, and PlayStation 4 through the official website.
-If you’d like to learn more about the game, check out How to Enable Free Build and How to Make Objects Bigger in The Sims 4.
+The Sims 4 is available on PC, Mac, Xbox One, and PlayStation 4.
+To learn more about the game, check out how to create units in The Sims 4: For Rent, or click the tag below to explore our growing article catalog!